-The Centre for Research and Evidence on Security Threats (CREST) is a national hub for understanding, countering and mitigating security threats.
+The Centre for Research and Evidence on Security Threats (CREST) is a national hub for maximising behavioural and social science research into understanding, countering and mitigating security threats.
 CREST brings together the UK’s foremost expertise in understanding the psychological and social drivers of the threat, the skills and technologies that enable its effective investigation, and the protective security measures that help counter the threat in the first place.
 It does so within a context of significant stakeholder and international researcher engagement, and with a clear plan for sustained and long-term growth.

 CREST’s Director, Professor Paul Taylor, talks about the work of CREST